Vocational Education at SFX

 How to get started?

-Students need contact the SFX Careers Advisor, VET & Careers Assistant or the VET Coordinator and advise them of their intention to do an ASBA.
+Students need to contact the SFX Careers Advisor, VET & Careers Assistant or the VET Coordinator and advise them of their intention to do an ASBA.
 The SFX Careers Advisor, VET & Careers Assistant or the VET Coordinator will assist the student through the process.
-This includes helping the student to secure a work experience placement in the relevant field, through to finding an employer and sign off by our Acting Principal Mrs Colleen Rowe.
+The Passport to Work Experience can be collected from the VET & Careers Office.
+The Passport details the steps required to secure a work experience placement.

 If students are currently employed, they could discuss the possibility of converting their current job into an ASBA.

-Students enrolled in a VET course require a USI number as of January 2015.
-Certificates and Statements of Attainment cannot be issued to students unless a USI number is provided to the College.
+Students enrolled in a VET course require a USI.
+Certificates and Statements of Attainment cannot be issued to students unless a USI is provided to the College.
 Please read the USI fact sheet for more information.
-USI numbers can be created via the USI web site www.usi.gov.au
+USI numbers can be created via the USI website.